Heat Conduction in a Two-Dimensional Fin Tutorial (Gmsh Mesh)

 Below is the rect.geo file used in this tutorial.
 It defines a 4m × 2m rectangular domain with physical lines for each boundary edge:

-// 2D Rectangle: 4m (width) x 2m (height)
+// 2D Rectangle: 4m (width) x 2m (height) with physical lines for boundary labeling

 lc = 0.7; // Characteristic length (mesh density)